Optimization of Connection Patterns between Mobile Phones and Base Stations using Quantum Annealing: Experiments

 The QA results in Fig. \ref{sa_qa_comparison} are identical to those in Fig. \ref{4pattern} for test pattern 1.
 Compared to QA, SA yields significantly lower relative errors for both formulations.
 This indicates that SA provides more accurate solutions than QA, which is susceptible to errors due to the physical device.
 On the other hand, unlike QA, the accuracy of the solutions obtained using the two formulations in SA is almost identical.
+Moreover, the accuracy obtained by applying SA to the proposed formulation \eqref{proposed qubo} is virtually identical to the Gurobi result, indicating that SA reaches solutions that are nearly optimal for this formulation.

+Figure \ref{time_comparison} reports the computation times for test pattern 1 ($N=30, M=3$) when the naive and proposed formulations are solved with QA, SA, and Gurobi.
+For QA, we display both the annealing time and the quantum processing unit (QPU) access time.
+The annealing time equals the product of the per-sample annealing duration and the number of samples and is fixed to $20 \times 1000 = 0.02\ \mathrm{s}$ in this experiment.
+The QPU access time is the sum of the QPU sampling time and the QPU programming time.
+The sampling time aggregates, over all samples, the annealing time, the read-out time, and the hardware delay.
+The programming time occurs only once per problem instance and corresponds to configuring the QUBO on the chip.
+We use the annealing time as a measure of the theoretical performance of QA and the QPU access time as the latency that would be observed in a real application.

+Gurobi returns solutions in the millisecond range and is therefore the fastest method, regardless of which formulation is used.
+In contrast, SA requires between one and two orders of magnitude more time, making it the slowest of the three solvers.
+QA occupies an intermediate position.
+The fixed "annealing time" is only $0.02\ \mathrm{s}$, yet the practical latency rises to roughly $0.2\ \mathrm{s}$ once QPU‐access overhead is included, so QA still trails well behind Gurobi while outperforming SA in wall-clock times.
+A further pattern is that, for the classical algorithms (SA and Gurobi), the naive formulation consistently takes longer to solve than the proposed formulation, indicating that the variable-reduction scheme effectively shrinks the search space and shortens the solver’s internal exploration.
+By contrast, the QA timings are almost identical for the two formulations, confirming that they are dominated by fixed hardware latencies rather than by the logical problem size in this range.

-However, this result is specific to the problem size of 30 mobile phones and 3 base stations.
-Therefore, we next investigate how the accuracy of solutions changes as the number of mobile phones increases in SA for both formulations.
-In this case, the number of base stations $M$ is fixed at 3, and the SA settings remain the same as in the previous experiment.
+We next investigate how the accuracy of solutions changes as the number of mobile phones and base stations increases in SA for both formulations.
+In this case, the number of base stations $M$ is fixed at 3, 6, and 9.
+The SA settings remain the same as in the previous experiment.
 The results are shown in Fig. \ref{sa_n_dependence}.

-From Fig. \ref{sa_n_dependence}, it can be observed that the naive formulation yields solutions closer to the exact solution when the number of mobile phones is small, but the accuracy deteriorates as the number of variables increases.
-On the other hand, the proposed formulation maintains good accuracy even as the number of mobile phones increases.
-Consequently, it can be seen that around $N=30$ to $N=40$, the accuracy of solutions obtained by the two formulations reverses.
-These results indicate that the proposed formulation provides good approximate solutions in QA and SA as the number of mobile phones increases.